photo/frontend/documentation/schemas/DatabasePhotos.markdown

   * dateUploadedDay, Day the photo was uploaded (for searching)
   * dateUploadedMonth, Month the photo was uploaded (for searching)
   * dateUploadedYear, Year the photo was uploaded (for searching)
-  * urlOriginal, The URL of the original photo
+  * pathOriginal, The URL of the original photo
-  * urlBase, The URL of the base version of the photo, used for photo generation
+  * pathBase, The URL of the base version of the photo, used for photo generation
-  * urlWxH, A pseudo key which represents any resized version of a photo and it's URL
+  * pathWxH, A pseudo key which represents any resized version of a photo and it's URL